parryc/thevoid/templates/leflan/language_somali.md

 ## To Be

-_To be_ uses the transitive pronouns.
+### Positive and Question form

+This form uses the transitive pronouns in the positive form and the question pronouns in the question form.

 &nbsp; | SG | PL
 -------|----|-----